 RIBA, ARB, MArch (RCA), BA(Hons) PGDip

 Tom is a proficient, inventive and pragmatic Chartered Architect with a specialism in digital fabrication techniques.
 He has exceptional skills in concept design and has developed, with Ed, the office's integrated 3d modelling and graphic output systems.

-Outside of barc work he spends his spare time tinkering with his home made CNC machine and building inventive timber structures.
-Tom teaches part time on the MA Architecture course at Univeristy For the Creative Arts.
+Outside of burgess architects he spends his spare time tinkering with his home made CNC machine and building inventive timber structures.
+Tom teaches part time on the MA Architecture course at University for the Creative Arts.